Riverstone

 Riverstone was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Riverstone has a high cultural diversity, with 34.2% of its population born overseas and 33.8% speaking a language other than English at home.
-Christianity is the main religion in Riverstone, comprising 51.6% of the population.
-Hinduism makes up 11.3%, which is lower than the Greater Sydney average of 20.2%.
+Riverstone has a high level of cultural diversity, with 34.2% of its population born overseas and 33.8% speaking a language other than English at home.
+Christianity is the predominant religion in Riverstone, making up 51.6% of the population.
+Notably, Hinduism is overrepresented in Riverstone compared to the Greater Sydney average, with 11.3% of the population identifying as Hindu.

 Frequently Asked Questions - Diversity